AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Growing up, your parents probably told you not to get into a stranger’s car.
 But today, that’s the entire concept of rideshare services like Uber and Lyft.
 As you might imagine, there have been safety issues with ridesharing throughout the years — but not as many as you might think.

 In fact, according to the most recent data Uber and Lyft have released, over 99.99 percent of rideshare trips occur without any safety issues.
-But that doesn’t mean you should be careless.
-To stay safe either as a rideshare driver or rider, trust your instincts and don’t be afraid to call 911 if you feel you’re in danger.
+Below, we review how often safety issues occur and share tips for staying safe.

 Savings icon